 top of page

-Using Active Low Stepper Drivers with the PicoCNC
+Using Active Low Stepper Drivers.

 Study the diagram below.
 It shows the connections for the A Axis.
 Duplicate this for all axes you will use.

 In grblHAL, you will need to clear Enable Invert ($4) (it may be that by default).
 You also may need to set Step Pulse Invert ($2) and Step Direction Invert ($3), depending on your stepper motors.
-Screen shots below are from ioSender, your GCode Sender interfaces will be different.
+Screen shots below are from ioSender, other GCode Sender interfaces will be different.

 On the Enable signal, some drivers enable the motor when there is a signal present and others when it is absent.
 Test your device.
 If your setting does not cause the motor to become harder to move by hand (and the motor does not move when commanded), change the Enable Invert setting.